mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 Skills to Bypass:Skills to Bypass: Computers, Sensors, Stealth Task Difficulty: Task Difficulty: Average (+0 DM)

-BIO-ANALYSIS SCANNERS – TL 8 These wire line filaments are used to pick up trace chemicals left behind by living organisms that pass within a few metres of them.
+BIO-ANALYSIS SCANNERS – TL 8 These wire line filaments are used to pick up trace chemicals left behind by living organisms that pass within a few meters of them.

 Skills to Bypass:Skills to Bypass: Life Sciences (Chemistry or Biology), Sensors Task Difficulty: Task Difficulty: Difficult (–2 DM)